 Wondering how to build relationships when working remotely?
 Building culture with remote teams isn’t always easy, but it is possible.
 Schedule face-to-face video calls, and communicate with co-workers online whenever you can.
 Having a deeper connection with co-workers allows people to experience a similar level of rapport that they would feel in an office, bringing remote teams together.

 Using remote collaboration tools helps make the effective project management of remote workforces, from progress to completion, possible.
-But which ones are the best software for remote workers?
-Here are some of our top remote work software, which we’ve separated into different categories:
+But which ones are recommended tools for remote workers?
+Here are some of our top apps and solutions, which we’ve separated into different categories:

-A recommended remote work software is Slack.
+Slack is highly recommended for remote work.
 Excellent for speedy, real-time conversations for companies of all sizes.
 Whether it’s organising meetings, managing Internal Communications or simply just having an informal chit-chat, the remote tool enables you to create a number of channels to keep things relevant and focused.
-Slack also has seamless integrations with a range of popular remote software tools including Google Drive and Zoom.
+Slack also has seamless integrations with a range of other popular tools including Google Drive and Zoom.

 Another excellent remote work solution for all remote teams is Google Hangouts.
 Both an instant messaging and video conference tool, it’s incredibly easy to use.
 For example, to start a meeting, all that is needed is to share a link with relevant team numbers: no plugins or downloads are required.